West Burton, North Yorkshire: History

 There is some evidence of an Iron Age settlement on top of nearby Burton Moor that has been designated a Scheduled Ancient Monument.
 It consists of about eighteen hut circles and defined fields.

 The village is mentioned in the Domesday Book as just Burton.
 The toponymy of the village is derived from the Old English burh-tūn meaning a fortified farm.
 Until the 17th century the village was known as Burton in Bishopdale.
 "West" distinguishes the village from the village of Constable Burton, 9 mi to the east, also known simply as Burton in the early Middle Ages, and in the 19th century as Burton-in-Bishopdale.

 At the time of the Norman invasion the village was part of the manor belonging to Thorkil, but afterwards the manor was granted to Geoffrey of Swaffham by Count Alan of Brittany, who had been awarded the lands by the Crown.
 West Burton (or Burton in Bishopdale or Burton-cum-Walden) was a manor or township of the ancient parish of Aysgarth, and was always coupled with Walden.
 The manor befell the same fate as other lands belonging to Geoffrey in that they eventually passed to Richard Duke of Gloucester in 1480.
 Thereafter the descent of the manor followed that of Castle Bolton into the 19th century.

-The village used to be an important market town and the octagonal market cross and stocks are still seen today on the village green.
+The village used to be an important local centre and the octagonal West Burton Obelisk and stocks are still seen today on the village green.

+Sorrelsykes House, a country house known for the follies in its parkland, lies east of the village.

 Burton-cum-Walden became a separate civil parish in 1866.

 Governance

-The village is in the Richmond UK Parliament constituency.
-It is also in the Penhill ward of Richmondshire District Council and the Upper Dales electoral division of North Yorkshire County Council.
+The village is in the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
 Burton-cum-Walden Parish Council has five Councillors and a parish clerk.